tbhatti/js-array/README.md

-# The file contains solutions for the following questions
+# The file contains solutions for the following questions using `JavaScript`

 - [x] Question No. 1: Shift left and shift right string?
 - [x] Question No. 2: Find Unique elements in Array